 - Complimentary close and signature

-The opening paragraph is your chance to introduce yourself to the health care organization’s HR Department.
-Tell why you are interested in the position, hospital organization, and location, and be specific to each health care job listing.
-Include how the job lines up with your career goals.
+Firstly, the opening paragraph is your chance to introduce yourself to the health care organization’s HR Department.
+For example, tell why you are interested in the position, hospital organization, and location, and be specific to each health care job listing.
+Most importantly, include how the job lines up with your career goals.
 Avoid making this paragraph sound dull by including keywords from the job posting and matching your skills to the job requirements.

-Write about your most relevant health care experience and list the specific qualifications and skills that make you the perfect candidate.
+Secondly, write about your most relevant health care experience and list the specific qualifications and skills that make you the perfect candidate.
 In one or two paragraphs, make the link between your health care background and this specific job posting.
-Avoid wording already used in your resume; instead use details that highlight the experience in your resume.
+Avoid wording already used in your resume; instead use details that highlight the experience in your resume, for instance.
 Write about any clarifications needed, such as short lengths-of-stay or gaps in employment history.

-Mention again your qualifications for the role and express an interest in continuing on for an interview.
-Thank the hospital or health care organization for their time and consideration.
+Lastly, mention again your qualifications for the role and express an interest in continuing on for an interview.
+Above all, thank the hospital or health care organization for their time and consideration.

 Complimentary close and signature

 Choose a complimentary closing that is friendly yet formal, followed by your first and last name.
-Closings you might consider include:
+For example, closings you might consider include: